-From our classrooms to your living room: Og® the Bookworm represents caring and literacy, and is the perfect Primrose Friend to bring the Primrose experience to your home through Online with Og.
-Over the next few weeks, we will provide specially designed interactive activities for children and parents as we navigate at-home learning together.
+From our classrooms to your living room: Og® the bookworm represents caring and literacy and is the perfect Primrose Friend to bring the Primrose experience to your home through Online with Og.
+There you’ll find plenty of specially designed interactive activities for children and parents or caregivers.

 Exercises for little ones: Exercise is a great way to get the energy out when children are spending a lot of time inside.
 Try these simple — and tiring! — activities for infants, toddlers, pre-kindergartners and kindergartners.

-Household chores help: Share the load when it comes to chores — and develop a sense of value in the process.
-Small children can help fold the laundry, feed pets and put away toys.
+Household chores help: Share the load when it comes to chores — and develop a sense of pride in the process.
+Small children can help sort or fold the laundry, feed pets and put away toys.

 Problem-solving games: Children develop the executive functioning abilities of their brains with simple activities such as working on puzzles and building with blocks.

-Finally, remember that you and your children are both doing your best to get through this trying time.
+Finally, remember that you and your children are both doing your best to get through this stressful time.
 Hang in there — you’ve got this!

 Find a Primrose School Near You